offen/website/homepage/content/articles/0070-budget.md

 ### Some available hosting providers

 This list is a non-exhaustive collection of hosting providers that we happen to know and have used ourselves.
 We are in no way affiliated with any of these, don't earn any money when you install Offen Fair Web Analytics there, and definitely don't want to push you anywhere.
 We do want you to use Offen Fair Web Analytics though, of course, but it's always your choice where to run it.
-If you know of any other good option, tweet them our way [@hioffen](https://twitter.com/hioffen).

 #### [AWS](https://aws.amazon.com/)